AP Interview: Maduro reveals secret meetings with US envoy | WTOP

 “We’ve been building a path to Asia for many years,” he said.
 “It’s a successful route, every year they are buying larger volumes and amounts of oil.”

+At a petroleum conference in New Delhi, Venezuela’s oil minister Manuel Quevedo suggested the country was open to a barter system with India to get around U.S. sanctions.

+“We do not have any barter system with Venezuela.
+Commercial considerations and related factors will determine the value of trade,” India’s Ministry of External Affairs spokesman Raveesh Kumar said in response to the Venezuelan officials’ comments.

-He also cited the continued support of China and especially Russia, which has been a major supplier of loans, weapons and oil investment over the years.
-He said that backing from Russian President Vladimir Putin runs the risk of converting the current crisis into a high-risk geopolitical fight between the U.S. and Russia that recalls some of the most-dangerous brinkmanship of the Cold War.
+Maduro also cited the continued support of China and especially Russia, which has been a major supplier of loans, weapons and oil investment over the years.
+He said that the antagonistic views taken by Trump and Russian President Vladimir Putin runs the risk of converting the current crisis into a high-risk geopolitical fight between the U.S. and Russia that recalls some of the most-dangerous brinkmanship of the Cold War.

 Amid the mounting pressure at home and abroad, Maduro said he won’t give up power as a way to defuse the standoff.

-He called boxes of U.S.-supplied humanitarian aid sitting in a warehouse on the border in Colombia mere “crumbs” after the U.S. administration froze billions of dollars in the nation’s oil revenue and overseas assets.
+He also reiterated a refusal to allow humanitarian aid, calling boxes of U.S.-donated food and pediatric supplies sitting in a warehouse on the border in Colombia mere “crumbs” after the U.S. administration froze billions of dollars in the nation’s oil revenue and overseas assets.

+“They hang us, steal our money and then say ‘here, grab these crumbs’ and make a global show out of it,” said Maduro.

+His comments came hours after British billionaire Richard Branson announced in a video that he’ll be hosting a concert in the Colombian border town of Cucuta in hopes of raising $100 million to buy humanitarian supplies for Venezuelans.

 Opponents say the 56-year-old former bus driver has lost touch with his working-class roots, accusing him of ordering mass arrests and starving Venezuelans while he and regime insiders — including the top military brass — line their pockets through corruption.

-But Maduro shrugged off the label of “dictator,” attributing it to an ideologically driven media campaign by the West to undermine the socialist revolution started by the late Hugo Chavez.
+But Maduro shrugged off the label of “dictator,” attributing it to an ideologically driven media campaign by the West to undermine the socialist revolution started by Chavez.

 He said he won’t resign, seeing his place in history alongside other Latin American leftists from Salvador Allende in Chile to Jacobo Arbenz in Guatemala who in decades past had been the target of U.S.-backed coups.